GluuFederation/docs-gg-prod/docs/source/plugin/gluu-oauth-pep.md

 ### Security & Access Proxy

-You need to pass OAuth token in authorization header to access proxy upstream API.
-You can generate the OAuth token using OP Client credentials by requesting to OXD `/get-client-token` API.
+To access a proxy upstream API, pass an OAuth token in the authorization header.
+Generate the OAuth token using OP Client credentials by sending a request to the oxd `/get-client-token` API.

-Example for access kong proxy using OAuth token:
+For example, tor access a Kong proxy using an OAuth token:

 ```
 curl -X GET \